sinak/sinak.github.com/_posts/2014-08-01-unlocking-bill-signed-by-obama.md

 excerpt:
 ---

-Any minute now (3:45pm ET), President Obama is going to sign the "Unlocking Consumer Choice and Wireless Competition Act” into law.
+Any minute now President Obama is going to sign the "Unlocking Consumer Choice and Wireless Competition Act” into law (it's scheduled for 3:45 ET today).
 The bill reinstates an exemption for unlocking cellphones in the Digital Millennium  opyright Act, and moves unlocking cellphones from a legal grey area back to lawfullness.

 My [original petition](https://petitions.whitehouse.gov/petitions/popular/0/2/0/) did a lot to kick off the process, but it took about a year and a half of negotiating with stakeholders, going back and forth with congressional staffers, and pushing back against the CTIA to get to an actual law.